osmhpi/pinpoint/README.md

 # PinPoint

-Tools for energy measurements, initially on Nvidia's Tegra X2 boards.
+Tool for energy profiling, initially on Nvidia's Tegra X2 boards.
-Currently extended to integrate more data sources.

-## osmtegrastats

-Small codebase, easy to adapt.
-Use for a long running, full system-history of power samples.
-Output can be logged or off-loaded via network.

-Calling `osmtegrastats` is equivalent to

-	tegrastats --interval 500 | while read a; do echo "$a" | awk -F "[/ ]" '{OFS=","}{print "CPU:" $38, "GPU:"$26, "SOC:"$29, "DDR:"$41, "IN:" $35}'; done

-## pinpoint

-More sophisticated tool, for programm profiling.
 Use if you want to start/stop your measurements with your program.

 The inferface is to some extent inspired by `perf stat`.